coffeegrind123/docker-sd-webui/PROMPTING.md

 then you gotta be hip to thigns that could imply other things like putting butt or ass could imply rear view or side view

+Regarding negatives, my advice would be to have it completely empty and then add tags you don't want to see when you start to notice in the images, because a lot of negatives you have now don't really help that much

+im not going to explain the specifics of classifier free guidance, but in essence the negative prompt is a way of hijacking the cfg system to tell the model what to generally drift away from during inference not what to not do, what to sort of... drift away from

 a token is word (or set of words) between two comas

 break is for breaking up prompts since it handles about 75 tokens at a time